wischmcj/canopyHydrodynamics/docs/README.md

 A LiDAR-driven pruning algorithm to delineate canopy drainage areas of stemflow and throughfall drip points.
 (https://www.researchgate.net/publication/375530854)

-## Development Setup:

-- Pre-requisites

-  1. Python version 3.9 or higher
-  2. A Virtual environment
-     - python -m venv
-  3. Activate venv with
-      - source venv/bin/activate (zsh, terminal)
-      - source venv\Scripts\activate.ps1 (PowerShell)
-  4. Install requirements
-      - pip install -r requirements_dev.txt
-  5. Enabling Pre-commit lining
-     2. Install pre-commit - pre-commit install

-## Packaging

-This project was initially packaged with Flit using the the instructions found on the offical python website: https://packaging.python.org/en/latest/tutorials/packaging-projects/.

-## Running

-  A command line interface (CLI) is planned for this project, to allow researchers to easily point to, read in and process their lidar scans.
-Today, however, we have prioritized work needed to create a cahnhydro package, that would allow our code to be utilized in any python project by use of the 'pip install canoPyHydro' command.

-  For now, you can get a feel for how the program works in two ways

-1. By running the test files, which have been conveniently populated with 'breakpoints' that pause execution and allow for the invesigation of variables
-   - This is achieved through running 'pytest tests/test_collection_integration.py'
-2. By running the interactive jupyter notebook under '.\Cylinders\cli.ipynb'.
-This is indeed how most of the data for the paper was generated

-## Important Commands

-- The projection algorithm is an approximation
-- e.g. a vector forming a 3,5,6 triangle (vector from (1,1,1)(4,6,7)) has an angle of 45 degrees or 0.785 rad with the XY plane but the algorithm returns .799 rad

-## Known Issues

-- The projection algorithm is an approximation
-  - e.g. a vector forming a 3,5,6 triangle (vector from (1,1,1)(4,6,7)) has an angle of 45 degrees or 0.785 rad with the XY plane but the algorithm returns .799 rad
-- Cylinders occasionally have more than one possible drip point.
-Our algorithm chooses just one of theses and lists that as the drip node
-  - Note that these possible drip nodes more often than not fall very close together

 ## Wishlist
   - Optimizing the alpha value for alphashapes